DojunPark/DojunPark/README.md

 ## Hi there! 😊

-<em>I'm Dojun majoring in Computational Linguistics as a Msc student at <a href="https://www.ims.uni-stuttgart.de/en/">University of Stuttgart</a> 🏫</em>
+<em>I'm Dojun, who is majoring in Computational Linguistics as a Msc student at <a href="https://www.ims.uni-stuttgart.de/en/">the University of Stuttgart</a> 🏫</em>

 <a href="https://www.linkedin.com/in/dojun-park-772b0319b/">
   <img align="left" alt="Dojun's LinkedIN" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />